AnEntrypoint/coolify-tools/README.md

-# Coolify Deploy CLI
+# Coolify Tools

-Complete CLI tool for automating Coolify deployments via Livewire API.
-Deploy applications from GitHub to your Coolify instance without browser automation.
+Comprehensive CLI toolset for automating Coolify deployments and viewing deployment logs.
+Deploy applications from GitHub to your Coolify instance and monitor your deployments.

 ## Features